Liukyle1/Service-Billing/README.md

 # Part-3-Application-Git-Video
-Part 3 for Database Project CRUD OPERATIONS INVOLVEd
+Part 3 for Database Project(Basic GUI for CRUD operations on service_billings.db)